reisro/reisro.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to my dev blog

 Hello.
 My name is Rodrigo.
 I am from Brazil and here you can find my personal works I have been doing with game programming.
 My last works are targeting mainly in Unreal game engine and game engine programming.

-### Markdown
+### Last Studies

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+My last studies are in developing a math library to be used in the rain forest engine.
+It will feature math game programming related functions such as operations in vectors, matrices and quaternions.

 ```markdown
 Syntax highlighted code block